 Master of Science in Physician Assistant Studies Program

 While working as dependent practitioners, physician assistants exercise delegated autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.
-A PA’s practice may also include education, research and administrative services.
+A PA’s practice may also include education, research, and administrative services.
 PAs are trained using the medical model similar to that of their physician colleagues.
-This broad training allows them the flexibility to change specialties without requiring further education.
+This broad training allows them the lateral flexibility to change specialties without requiring further education.
 Physician assistants are life-long learners who are required to attain continuing medical education in order to incorporate the latest medical advances into their practices.

 |Subject||Required Course(s) or Term Hours|